53 Abbotsford Rd 2019 front - Photo Cathy Jones 2019

 ‘Badgelly’ 53 Abbotsford Rd Homebush

-The first owner John Johns was a bootmaker with city premises which traded as Thomas Johns at 75 Pitt Street Sydney.
-The Johns family specialised in making orthopaedic footwear and the business operated for three generations.
-The Johns family (including relatives living in Burlington Road Homebush) were prominent in Homebush and appear to have been devout parishioners of the Homebush Methodist Church.
+The owner John Johns (1876-1936) was a bootmaker with city premises.
+The business traded as Thomas Johns at 75 Pitt Street Sydney for three generations which specialised in making orthopaedic footwear.
+Johns married Mildred Grisdale Garton (1880-1978).
+John’s sister Alice married Halse Rogers Arnott, youngest son of Arnotts Biscuit founder William Arnott, was Chairman of Arnotts Biscuits from 1947 to 1961.
+The Johns family were devout parishioners of the Homebush Methodist Church.
 There are a number of references to the Johns family in the interior of this Church such as inscriptions, stained glass windows and tablets.
-While owned by Johns, the house was known as ‘Glenmavis’, a name Johns transferred to 59-61 Abbotsford Road Homebush when he moved house.

-About 1922, ownership of the house transferred to Frederick Moore, a grazier.
-Moore renamed the house ‘Badgelly’, the name of his estate in Campbelltown (now the site of St Gregorys Catholic College).
+In April 1925, the property transferred to Frederick Moore (1872-1943), a grazier[3].
+Moore renamed the house ‘Badgally’[4].
+‘Badgelly’, the name of his estate in Campbelltown (now the site of St Gregorys Catholic College).

 Moore was the son of E. L. Moore, of Badgelly, Campbelltown.
 Moore was educated at the King’s School, Parramatta, and a student at the Sydney University.
 He was also President of the Campbelltown Agricultural, Horticultural, and Industry Society and served as Mayor of Campbelltown from 1901 to 1919.
 As described in an article in the Macarthur Chronicle in 2013: